FAQs for the Local Emergency Directive

 What should I do if I've been in close contact with someone who tested positive for COVID-19?

-If you have been in close contact with someone who is positive or presumed positive, you can also get tested and must self-quarantine.
+If you have been in close contact with someone who is positive or presumed positive, you can also get tested.

 Even if you feel well now, it is possible that you are also infected.
 It can take 2-14 days to show symptoms, which is why you need to stay home and separate yourself from others in your home as much as possible.